-"What you laughin' at?"
-His voice is so low it sounds like some seismic rumble burrowing up from the depths of the earth.
-It's an incredibly deep, gravelly voice, something that commands respect and obedience from a listener.
-It matches the body, but not the diminutive head.
+"What you laughin' at?" -His voice is so low it sounds like some seismic rumble burrowing up from the depths of the earth.- It's an incredibly deep, gravelly voice, something that commands respect and obedience from a listener. -It matches the body, but not the diminutive head.

-I ignore him and watch the dust devils against the prison wall thrown up by the struggling breeze.
-The other cons watch, wait, hoping that Thring kills me and I kill Thring.
-After all, they want to feel safe here in the Worldwide Dynamics Corporation Penal Arcology #108.
+I ignore him and watch the dust devils against the prison wall thrown up by the struggling breeze. -The other cons watch, wait, hoping that Thring kills me and I kill Thring. -After all, they want to feel safe in prison.

-Thring bends down and snarls at me.
-I see his rotten teeth, sticking out like tombstones in his mouth.
-Apparently, the genetic engineers who designed him cut some corners on dental.
-He licks his lips.
+Thring bends down and snarls at me.- I see his few rotten teeth, sticking out like tombstones in his mouth. -Apparently, the genetic engineers who designed him cut some corners on dental. -He licks his lips.